hkavalikas/nest-monorepo-experiment/README.md

 ## Project Structure

-- `src/` – Application source code
+- `src/` — Main source code
-- `src/db/` – Database schema and migration scripts
+- `src/db/` — Database connection, schema, and module
-- `src/users/` – Example user module
+- `src/users/` — User module (controller, service, repository)
-- `src/validation/` – Zod schemas
+- `src/validation/` — DTOs and Zod schemas
-- `drizzle/` – Drizzle migration files
+- `src/exceptions/` — Custom exception filters and classes
+- `src/config/` — Centralized configuration
+- `src/tests/` — Unit and integration tests

 ---

+For more details, see the comments in each file and the [NestJS documentation](https://docs.nestjs.com/).